MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 16. Close your RDP session.

-    >**Note**: At this point, you attempted two different sign ins.
+    >**Note**: At this point, you attempted two different sign-ins.
 Next, you will review the Azure Identity Protection reports.

 #### Task 5: Review the Azure AD Identity Protection reports